 Data submitted to the NYSIBR program are widely distributed and used by other organization for the purpose of research, funding decisions and publications.
 Periodic review of these data and correspondence with submitting agencies assist crime reporting staff in identify common errors that may or may not be captured through monthly transaction processing.

 The following is a list of published reporting alerts that have been sent to participating IBR agencies.
-If you have questions regarding a specific alert please contact NYSIBR staff at firstname.lastname@example.org or by calling DCJS toll free at 1-800-262-3257.
+If you have questions regarding a specific alert please contact NYS Crime Reporting Program staff at infoNYSUCR@dcjs.ny.gov or by calling DCJS at 518-485-7111.

 - Crime Reporting Requirement for DCJS Grantees (March 2015)

 - Implementation of Expanded Rape Reporting In the NYS Crime Reporting Program (May 2014)

 - Change to Incident Clearance Status for Juvenile Arrests (February 2013)

 - Deletion of NYSIBR Edit Checks 772 and 774 (March 2010)

 - Revised IBR Victim/Offender Relationship Codes (January 2010)

 - 2009 Agency Personnel (October 2009)